 Online Master’s Program

-The Master of Arts in Legal Studies is offered in a blended on campus and online format.
+The Master of Arts in Legal Studies is offered either in a blended on campus and online format, or entirely online.
 The online M.A.
 Legal Studies program is designed with the working professional in mind.
-We provide online classes (students can complete their degree 100% online) and night classes.
+We provide online classes (students can complete their degree 100% online) and evening classes.
 Online delivery permits a student to master the course material by attending classes from any location around the world, saving them the time and expense of having to attend the classes in person by either living on campus or computing to and from campus.

 The online-only program allows students to gain professional skills, as well as to study legal theory and the role of law in American society.
 It presents the master’s candidate with an interdisciplinary course of study in public law emphasizing law as a social phenomenon as well as a technical body of rules.
 It is a rigorous course of study, designed to develop the candidate’s critical understanding of the legal system and its role in society and public policy.
 It emphasizes analytical and conceptual thinking, legal and scholarly research and writing, substantive areas of the law, ethical and public interest concerns, public policy advocacy skills, and the role of law in society.